uselagoon/lagoon-cli/docs/commands/lagoon_config_current.md

 ## lagoon config current

-Display the current lagoon that commands would be executed against
+Display the current Lagoon that commands would be executed against

 ### Synopsis

-Display the current lagoon that commands would be executed against
+Display the current Lagoon that commands would be executed against

 ```
 lagoon config current [flags]